Heterogeneity-robust granular instruments: Online appendix

 \subsection{Proof of Theorem \ref{thm:gmm_asymptotic_normality}}

-Begin by showing the hypotheses of Theorem 3.3 of \cite{Pakes1989} are satisfied by Assumption \ref{ass:general}.
+I will first show that the hypotheses of Theorem 3.3 of \cite{Pakes1989} are satisfied by Assumption \ref{ass:general}.
 Doing so gives asymptotic normality of a GMM estimator with moment function $g(\V{r}_t, \boldsymbol{ \phi})$ and the weight matrix taken to be the identity matrix.
-To do so, I proceed by verifying the (more stringent) conditions of \cite{Newey1994} Theorem 3.4 where the weight matrix is taken to be the identity matrix.
+I begin by verifying the (more stringent) conditions of \cite{Newey1994} Theorem 3.4 where the weight matrix is taken to be the identity matrix.
 Then, I close by showing that the estimator with weight matrix $\widehat{W}(\boldsymbol{ \phi})$ satisfies Lemma 3.5 of \cite{Pakes1989}, implying that the RGIV estimator is asymptotically normal with asymptotic variance $(G'WG)^{-1}G'W \Sigma W G (G'WG)^{-1}$.